slaitroc/EchoCity/CONTRIBUTING.md

 Before opening a pull request:

-1. Make sure your branch is up to date with `main` or `develop`.
+1. Make sure your branch is up to date with the base branch.
 2. Test the project in Unity to verify your changes.
-3. Use a clear PR title following the same commit convention.
+3. Use a clear PR title following the conventions above.
 4. Add a short description of what the PR does.
 5. Link related issues if any (e.g. `Closes #42`).
 6. Request reviews from relevant team members.
+7. Keep taking care of any feedback until the PR is approved and merged